 - pinch of salt - to taste

-- 1/2 cup parmisiano reggiano or myzithra cheese
+- 1/2 cup parmigiano reggiano or mizithra cheese

-- Melt 1/2 stick of butter and 2 Tbsp vegetable oil in a large skillet.
-Heat over medium-high until butter is melted.
+- Melt 1/2 stick of butter and 2 tablespoons of vegetable oil in a large skillet.
+Heat over medium heat until butter is melted.
 Add mushrooms and green onions.
-Saute over medium-high heat until water is cooked out of mushrooms and they are starting to brown.
-Remove from pan and set aside.
+Brown the mushrooms.
+Add in the green onions during the last 2 minutes of cooking.
+Put everything in a small bowl and set aside.

 - Add another 1/2 stick of butter to the pan.
-Add more oil if necessary.
-The oil helps the butter not to burn.
-Also start your large pot of boiling water for the pasta at this point.
+Add a little more more oil (if necessary).
+The oil helps keep the butter from burning.
+Also, start your large pot of boiling water for the pasta at this point.

-- Combine flour, marjoram, salt, and pepper in a medium bowl.
+- Combine flour, marjoram, thyme, salt, and pepper in a medium bowl.
 Lightly coat chicken breasts in flour and place in a single layer in frying pan over medium heat.
-Allow to brown on both sides.
+Brown on both sides.
 Remove and repeat with remaining breast cutlets.
 Remove all when done, leaving behind the butter and brown bits in the pan.
 It is okay if there is a bit of pink in the middle.
 They will cook more in the sauce at the end.

 - Add Marsala and let simmer for approximately 1 minute.
 Add chicken broth.
 Stir to combine and add in mushroom/onion mixture and chicken breasts.
-Stir a bit and then let simmer over medium-low heat.
+Stir a bit and then let simmer, covered, over medium-low heat.
 Cook until sauce is thickened, approximately 20 minutes.

-- While your sauce is simmering and thickening is the time to start your brown butter.
-In a small pot melt 1/2 stick of butter over medium heat.
+- Brown the butter in a small pot by melting 1/2 stick of butter over medium heat.
 Don't touch it, but watch it carefully.
 It will start to bubble, foam, and under that foam it will start to brown.
 Brown well, removing from heat just before you think it'll burn.
-If you under-brown it you end up with greasy pasta.
-If you brown it well you end up with little bites of heaven.

-- When pasta is done, drain well and toss with browned butter and grated parmigiano reggiano or myzithra cheese.
+- When pasta is done, drain well and toss with browned butter and grated parmigiano reggiano or mizithra cheese.